Spoilers For Next Week On ‘The Young And The Restless’: Sharon Accuses Rey

-The Young and the Restless spoilers for next week, February 18 through 22 show Sharon accuses Rey of enticing her to confess.
+The Young and the Restless spoilers for next week, February 18 through 22, show that Sharon accuses Rey of enticing her to confess.
 Meanwhile, Nikki gets her affairs in order, and Phyllis works hard to make a deal with Christine to save herself.

 Rey (Jordi Vilasuso) ran straight to Sharon (Sharon Case) after Mia (Noemi Gonzalez) called out his brother Arturo’s (Jason Canela) name during a moment of passion at their apartment.
 After a discussion, Rey said, “I love you” to Sharon, and she returned the favor.
 However, everything changed when he noticed her phone records and saw a 911 call the night J.T.
 (Thad Luckinbill) was murdered.
 He questioned Sharon until she caved and told him everything that happened.
-Sharon’s confession about the Fab Four ended in her arrest along with Victoria (Amelia Heinle) and Phyllis (Gina Tognoni).
+Sharon’s confession about the Fab Four ended in her arrest, along with Victoria (Amelia Heinle) and Phyllis (Gina Tognoni).

 Next week, Rey interrogates Sharon, and she accuses him of manipulating her with his words back at her house.
-Rey denies Sharon’s claims, but he does remind her that when he professed his love Rey had no idea what she’d done with the other three women to J.T.
+Rey denies Sharon’s claims, but he does remind her that when he professed his love, he had no idea what she’d done to J.T. with the other three women.
 Now that he knows, Rey must do his job no matter how he feels about her since she’s a suspect.

 Today on #YR, Sharon is forced to choose sides.
 WATCH FULL EPISODE: https://t.co/GCno0sjNBs pic.twitter.com/SM1ntFq572